sumaiyamoin/ae-playwright-ts/readme.md

 ### Test Data

-- User credentials are stored in `users.json` and `test/users.json`.
+- User credentials are stored in `users.json`.
 - Faker is used for generating random user data during registration.

 ## Key Files